UCHMS19-20/final-project-fissssh-dylan-m/README.md

   Game
       When you see a fish, press spacebar to catch it!
         Blue Fish need 1 press while Red Fish need 5.

+# Flowchart
+*Insert Flowchart Here*

+# Sources
+This is how I learned to do time stuff - https://www.pygame.org/docs/ref/time.html I looked at this Stack Overflow to understand spawning enemies and see an example of a fully working game - https://stackoverflow.com/questions/43691411/how-do-i-add-enemies-in-pygame